HimanshuShrestha/azure-soc-honeypot-lab/README.md

 ## Scope & Notes

 This project was performed in a personal Microsoft Azure lab for learning purposes.
 The environment was intentionally exposed for a limited period to observe and analyze real-world automated attack traffic.
-It represents hands-on practice with SIEM monitoring, log analysis, KQL, detection engineering, and basic incident investigation—not production or enterprise SOC experience.
+It represents hands-on practice with SIEM monitoring, log analysis, KQL, detection engineering, and basic incident investigation, not production or enterprise SOC experience.